This article was updated on February 10, 2023

 Considering how to best meet your customers’ needs

-This may require taking stock of the services you provide and considering how you can offer better resources to your neighborhood.
+This spring cleaning task may require taking stock of the services you provide and considering how you can offer better resources to your neighborhood.

 Adriana Buenrostro, an agent with Prosper Real Estate in California, spoke to Rocket Pro about the extra resources she provides to her real estate customers.
 “I have a full list of preferred vendors available, who are my go-to,” she said.
 “This includes local lenders, handymen, contractors, cleaners—all the way to a trust attorney, CPA, local insurance agent, etc. I have found that what most customers enjoy is knowing that they are in good hands.”